The World Today (TV news programme): Presentation

 The programme is usually broadcast from Studio E at Broadcasting House in London, but recorded interviews can come from Studio D. It uses an updated version of The World Today theme music from 2002-2003 and opens after the titles "Welcome to The World Today, an hour of international news from the BBC."

 The presenter introduces the programme with "It's (time) in London, this is The World Today with (their name)." and "Live from London, you're watching The World Today on BBC News.", going into breaks, different to the "Live from London, this is BBC News." and "Around the world and across the UK this is BBC News." used for the BBC News-branded programmes.

 The Top of the Hours also has always and coming-up next world business report section introducing lighter stories, that will be covered.
 At :15 and :45, there is also a round-up of the day's news.

 Correspondents are overlaid upon a map during the programme and the show is presented based on this format of going around the world.
 The first 15 minutes of the second half-hour of the programme are dedicated to a long-form report by a correspondent/investigation team or a long-form interview/discussion.
 This is traditionally where major investigations are premiered before being picked up by subsequent bulletins and shown on the flagship BBC News at Ten.

 Closing segments and frivolity

 The World Today has gone viral several times on social media due to Moshiri's coverage of positive stories in the last 15 minutes of the hour.

 This has resulted in a memorable sequence where she bends a spoon and proclaims "I am the strongest person here at the BBC".
-Normally involving Moshiri doing something strange from spoon bending and once while reporting European Gull Screeching competition micking a seagull live on air, Moshiri then joked that she had been sacked for her antics, telling viewers: "I'm hearing in my ear that I've been sacked.
+Normally involving Moshiri doing something strange from spoon bending and once while reporting European Gull Screeching competition mimicking a seagull live on air, Moshiri then joked that she had been sacked for her antics, telling viewers: "I'm hearing in my ear that I've been sacked.
 Oh well".

 About a year later, when reporting on a peacock terroring a village in Wiltshire, she remarked "I've been told by my producer not to do an impression of a peacock, so I'm going to do it anyway."